shaasdiary/shaasdiary/README.md

 -----------------------
    ![x-bfb-x-bfdi](https://github.com/user-attachments/assets/150fa693-6bc1-467f-b1fc-0d71fb6a06e8)

-   **hii! my name is shaa! quick intro! you could see my strawpage and carrd ( working on it so check it out if the link is in my bio!) and yeah!
+   **hii! my name is shaa! quick intro! you could see my strawpage ( link in bio ) and yeah!
 I'm a minor so uh pdfiles pls don't try to do freaky deaky stuff w me and I'm from southeast asia!
 Malaysia woohoo!!**

 ---------------------
    *• fandoms !*